-In order to avoid possible duplication of photographs offered for sale and to give an approximate idea of the proportions, eBay sellers cover their items with various utensils.
-As representatives of size ratio, rulers, lighters, matches, coins, pens, paper clips and other common and unusual objects superimpose photographs of unknown women and interiors.
-Fingers appear in the picture, as do sticky notes, remnants of adhesive strips, drawings or scribbles with the words "preview" and "do not copy".
-Made unusable by the interfering elements, these photo-object-arrangements exist within a clearly defined time frame and disappear from the user interface after auction end.
-Pending from the mass of unintentionally absurd compositions, eBayAesthetics turns the commercially motivated product presentation into an aesthetic for new image making, in which the artist analyzes and appropriates the photographs found methodically and physically.
+In order to counteract a possible duplication of photographs offered for sale and to give an approximate idea of the proportions, eBay sellers often add everyday objects to their goods.
+As representatives of standardized dimensions, rules, lighters, matches, coins, pens, paper clips, conventional and banal everyday objects are superimposed on nude photographs of unknown women.
+Fingers appear in the pictures, as do sticky notes, remnants of adhesive tape, drawings or digital scribbles.
+Apparently made unusable by the disruptive elements, these photo-object arrangements exist within a clearly defined time window and disappear from the user interface after the auction ends.

 The resulting copyright_archive exists since 2017 and includes almost 2500 photographs.
 The archive also functions as the starting point for a large number of works, including performances, interactive room installations, such as a series of photos entitled “eBayAesthetics29.82m”.